 I look at the benefits of following hashtags as twofold:

-#2 You can watch your target audience and what they’re paying attention to
+- You can watch your target audience and understand what’s catching their attention

 All of this market research is invaluable, especially when you’re trying to build a strong Instagram community.

 This update isn’t quite as new as following hashtags, but it’s still important for connecting with other influencers and potential followers.
 Using hashtags in your stories is another way to ensure that your content is seen by as many people as possible.

 Just like the posts in your Instagram feed, adding a hashtag makes your Instagram Story searchable and discoverable to an even wider audience.
 Your Instagram Story might even show up in the explore tab at the top of the page.

 Keep in mind that you’re able to put 11 hashtags in an Instagram Story which will populate in the hashtag hub.
 Are you out and about?
 Going to an industry event?
 Make sure you’re using their hashtag so you can connect with potential followers while you’re there.